Yann-P/technical-test-dialog/README.md

 - Run `yarn` to install the project dependencies
 - Run `yarn sls deploy` to deploy this stack to AWS

+### DynamoDB table name

+If you deploy to AWS, you will need to give the correct `APP_TABLE_NAME` env var in `src/models/Collection.ts`.
+In `serverless.ts` uncomment line 20.
+In `src/models/Collection.ts`, uncomment line 39.

 ### Locally

 In order to test the getNftCollectionDetail function locally, run the following command:

-- `npx sls invoke local -f getNftCollectionDetail --path src/functions/getNftCollectionDetail/mock.json` if you're using NPM
+- `npx sls invoke local -f getNftCollectionDetails --path src/functions/getNftCollectionDetails/mock.json` if you're using NPM
-- `yarn sls invoke local -f getNftCollectionDetail --path src/functions/getNftCollectionDetail/mock.json` if you're using Yarn
+- `yarn sls invoke local -f getNftCollectionDetails --path src/functions/getNftCollectionDetails/mock.json` if you're using Yarn

 Check the [sls invoke local command documentation](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/) for more information.